Anthem PPO HDHP FAQ and Resources

 Once enrolled in the plan, you can find in-network behavioral health providers by logging in to Anthem.com or the Sydney Health app and using the Find Care tool.

-Anthem’s telehealth provider, LiveHealth Online, also offers virtual visits with psychiatry, psychology, allergy, and dermatology providers.
+Anthem’s telehealth provider, LiveHealth Online, also offers virtual visits with psychiatry and psychology providers.
 Visit livehealthonline.com to learn more.

 4. If I enroll in this plan do I still get the benefit of Anthem’s preferential pricing when I pay out-of-pocket for network doctors, hospitals, therapists, and pharmacies?